 - Some people with an ASD are extremely sensitive to light and can discern the flashing of fluorescent lights.

 - Pen lights can trigger seizures in susceptible individuals.
 Seizures occur in 20-30% of people with an ASD.

 - It is easy for someone with an ASD to be overcome by sensory overload, for example in the hustle and bustle of an emergency waiting room.
-Emergency lights and machines emit high-pitched ‘whistle’ sounds which can be agonising to the person with an ASD.
+Emergency lights and machines emit high-pitched ‘whistle’ sounds which can be agonizing to the person with an ASD.

 - Whereas some might withdraw (they might, for example, put their fingers in their ears, close their eyes) others ‘stim’.
 This means to make motions such as flapping hands, rocking or flicking fingers in order to stimulate sensation or to deal with stress.
-This kind of behaviour may also be calming to the individual, or aid balance and posture, so do not try and stop it unless absolutely essential.
+This kind of behavior may also be calming to the individual, or aid balance and posture, so do not try and stop it unless absolutely essential.

 - People with an ASD can have a very high pain threshold.
 Even if the child does not appear to be in pain, they may, for example, have broken a bone.